namecoin/Convergence/README.md

 9. Click the Convergence icon to turn it green.
 10. Set your favorite browser to use the proxy settings which are in the main FreeSpeechMe-Standalone window.
 11. Close FreeSpeechMe-Standalone.
 12. Import the Convergence Certificate Authority into your browser.
-On Ubuntu and Fedora, install scripts are provided: install_tls_ubuntu.sh and install_tls_fedora.sh.
-Windows may be similar, please experiment and report back.
+On Fedora, Ubuntu, and Windows, install scripts are provided: install_tls_fedora.sh, install_tls_ubuntu.sh and install_tls_windows.bat.
+Note that the Windows script needs the NSS-Tools binaries, which aren't included here.
+If you're in a hurry and are okay with using outdated versions (at your own risk!), you can download http://ftp.mozilla.org/pub/mozilla.org/security/nss/releases/NSS_3_11_4_RTM/msvc6.0/WINNT5.0_OPT.OBJ/nss-3.11.4.zip and http://ftp.mozilla.org/pub/mozilla.org/nspr/releases/v4.6.4/msvc6.0/WINNT5.0_OPT.OBJ/nspr-4.6.4.zip , and then copy the contents of the "bin" and "lib" directories of both zips to a new directory "win-nss" inside "client-standalone-build".
 13. Reopen FreeSpeechMe-Standalone.
 14. You might need to restart your browser for the Certificate Authority to take effect.
 15. Look for bugs, report them, and send in pull requests.